Scene Prior Filtering for Depth Super-Resolution: Scene Prior Filtering Network

-where $\boldsymbol k_{dp}^{i}=f_{kg}\left ( \boldsymbol F_{pd}^{i}, \boldsymbol w_{sp}^{i}\right )$.
-Fig.~\ref{fig:OPE}(b) shows the gradient histogram of filter kernels.
-Notably, our surface normal, semantic, and RGB kernels exhibit less gradient variations and are closer to GT depth than DKN~\cite{kim2021deformable} and DAGF~\cite{zhong2023deep}.
-These results further validate that MGF can efficiently mitigate the interference.
+As illustrated in Fig.~\ref{fig:OPE}(b), we present the gradient histogram comparisons of filter kernels.
+Notably, the surface normal, semantic, and RGB kernels predicted by our method exhibit less gradient variations and are closer to the ground truth depth than other methods.
+These results further demonstrate that our MGF can efficiently mitigate texture interference and enhance edge representations.